Martchus/cpp-utilities/README.md

 PKGBUILD files to build for Windows using the Mingw-w64 compiler are also included.

 ### Notes
-* Because of [GCC Bug 66145](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=66145) usage of the new libstdc++ ABI is currently disabled.
-Linking against cppunit built using new libstdc++ ABI isn't possible.
+* There is a workaround for [GCC Bug 66145](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=66145) provided in io/catchiofailure.h.

 ## TODO
 - remove unused features